kolobock/homebridge-overda-uranus/README.md

 </span>

-This is a Homebridge platform plugin for [Overda Uranus](https://overda.one) sensors.
+This is a Homebridge platform plugin for [Overda Uranus/Retus](https://overda.one) sensors.
-Exposes sensors data from Uranus air-monitor station.
+Exposes sensors data from Overda Uranus or Retus air-monitor stations.

 ## Installation